 Components overview

 Components are the core of the targeted quoting system.
 This is where you create, edit, and define what items end up in your quote or pricing.
-Each component has a name, measurement type (lineal or area squared), cost per unit, labor cost per unit, pitch calculations for roofing, component waste settings, ability to add to orders, and more.
+Each component has a name, measurement type (area, lineal, fixed per unit, or quantity), cost per unit, labor cost per unit, pitch multiplier settings, waste settings, the ability to add to orders, and more.

 What can be a component?